Loans are often categorised as falling into one of two types – secured loans or unsecured loans.

 Note that if you are unable to pay back a loan of this type, although it is not secured against one of your assets, the provider may have alternative legal methods to seek full recovery of the funds from you.

-As part of the loan application, you will sign a legally binding document, which gives the provider the right to seize the asset you have used as security (typically your home – which is why this type of borrowing is often called a homeowner loan) and force the sale of your property as a way of recovering the debt plus charges.
+As part of the loan application, you will sign a legally binding document, which gives the provider the right to seize the asset you have used as security (typically your home – hence why this type of borrowing may often be called a homeowner loan) and force the sale as a way of recovering their monies plus charges.

-Do note that other assets may be used in order to secure this type of finance, such as cars, antiques, savings accounts and jewellery.
+Do note that other assets may be used in order to secure this sort of borrowing, such as cars, antiques, savings accounts etc.

-The key advantage to secured loans is that they reduce the risk to the provider and confirm your confidence in your ability to successfully pay back the funds in line with the agreement.
+The key advantage to secured loans is that it reduces the risk to the provider and confirms your confidence in your ability to successfully pay back the funds in line with the agreement.

 Other people may worry that the lender can lay claim to the home at any time.
-Again, this is simply not true.
-As long as you keep up the repayments, your home will not be at risk.
-This may be a relief to homeowners who have previously discounted secured loans in order to protect their property.
+Again, this is not the case.
+As long as you keep up your repayments, your home will not be at risk.
+This may come as a relief to homeowners who have not wanted to take secured loans in the past in order to protect their property.

 The main advantages of secured loans are:

-- due to reduced risk perceptions, you may benefit from lower interest rates and the availability of larger sums of money compared with unsecured lending;
+- due to reduced risk perceptions, you may benefit from lower interest rates and the availability of larger sums of money than compare with unsecured lending;

-Of course, ultimately only you can decide which type of borrowing is the most suitable for your given situation.
+Of course, ultimately only you can decide which type of borrowing is likely to the most suitable for your particular situation.